k4u5h1k/SortViz/README.md

 Sorting visualizer with python, matplotlib and flask

 # Usage
-- If `ffmpeg --version` does not give output in the terminal, get [ffmpeg](https://www.tecmint.com/install-ffmpeg-in-linux/)
+- If `ffmpeg -version` does not give output in the terminal, get [ffmpeg](https://www.tecmint.com/install-ffmpeg-in-linux/)
 - Run python3 main.py and access the prompted url

 # Development